 Proposed Statute Amendment

-The IOJT will consist of a General Assembly, a Board of Governors, a Board of Executives, a President, Deputy Presidents, a Secretary-General, a Treasurer, Deputy Secretary-General, an Audit Committee, a Nominating Committee, and additional committees.
+The IOJT will consist of a General Assembly, a Board of Governors, a Board of Executives, a President, Deputy Presidents, a Secretary-General, a Treasurer, Deputy Secretary-General, an Audit Committee, a Nominating Committee, and additional committees as needed.
+Members must be affiliated with an IOJT member institution.

 Explanation: Article 6 of IOJT statutes defines members “as local, national and/or international training institutions that offer training to potential or active professional judges.”
 The addition of this amendment clarifies that persons serving in the IOJT leadership capacities must be affiliated with an IOJT member institute.